masneyb/cavedbmanager/README.md

     if you need to troubleshoot any issues.

-## A few notes about the generated PDF:
+## Some notes about the generated Sample Bulletin PDF

 * The title page, preamble page and contributor pages (i, ii, and iii) can all be edited in the bulletin section of the web interface.
 The content